 The serial interface works with both a continuous and noncontinuous serial clock.
-A continuous SCLK source can only be used if SYNC is held low for the correct number of clock cycles.
-In gated clock mode, a burst clock containing the exact number of clock cycles must be used and SYNC must be taken high after the final clock to latch the data.
+A continuous SCLK source can be used only if SYNC is held low for the correct number of clock cycles.
+In gated clock mode, a burst clock containing the exact number of clock cycles must be used, and SYNC must be taken high after the final clock to latch the data.
 The first falling edge of SYNC starts the write cycle.
-Exactly 24 falling clock edges must be applied to SCLK before SYNC is brought high again.
-If SYNC is brought high before the 24th falling SCLK edge, then the data written is invalid.
-If more than 24 falling SCLK edges are applied before SYNC is brought high, then the input data is also invalid.
-The addressed input register is updated on the rising edge of SYNC.
-For another serial transfer to take place, SYNC must be brought low again.
+Exactly 24 falling clock edges must be applied to SCLK before $\overline{\text{SYNC}}$ is brought high again.
+If SYNC is brought high before the 24th falling SCLK edge, the data written is invalid.
+If more than 24 falling SCLK edges are applied before SYNC is brought high, the input data is also invalid.
+The input register addressed is updated on the rising edge of $\overline{\text{SYNC}}$.
+In order for another serial transfer to take place, SYNC must be brought low again.
 After the end of the serial data transfer, data is automatically transferred from the input shift register to the addressed register.